-Author's Note I wrote this original article (Christian Mindfulness: is it even possible?) in 2014, and since then it has received a large amount of traffic from Google searches.
+Author's Note: I wrote this original article (Christian Mindfulness: is it even possible?) in 2014, and since then it has received a large amount of traffic from Google searches.
 I am grateful for all the interest and am excited that Christian Mindfulness has proven to be such a popular topic.
-However, my recent posts on mindfulness reflect a more comprehensive perspective than my original article.
-Here are a few of the latest entries:

 You know you’ve arrived when you hit the cover of TIME

 No joke, it was on the cover of TIME Magazine.
 Yes, in case there was any doubt remaining in anyone’s mind, the Mindfulness movement has truly gone mainstream.